MicrosoftDocs/VBA-Docs/api/Word.Application.MailMessage.md

 ## Example

-This example displays the  **Select Names** dialog box for the active e-mail message.
+This example displays the  **Select Names** dialog box for the active email message.

 ```vb